 An AKBAN martial arts practitioner maintains and develops a harmonious personal insight that binds thoughts; movements; emotions.

-This insight is framed by practice.
+This insight is framed by practice

-Above all technical achievement and as a concrete basis of spiritual development, a practitioner maintains and develops friendship with his fellow trainees.
+Above all technical achievements and as a concrete basis of spiritual development, a practitioner maintains and develops friendship with his fellow trainees.
 This application is fundamental and expresses humanity, concession of tangible achievements and compassion.

 Power (AKBAN's razor)